The natural splendor of Cape Town extends

 The electricity supply in Tanzania is 220/240 volts at 50Hz.
 Plugs are 3 point square (UK Type).
 Adapters are available at major airports.

 The best time for a Tanzania wildlife safari is during the dry season, from late June to October.
-The huge herds of animals of the Great Migration reach the northern Serengeti during the month of July and then make their way over the Grumeti River towards Kenya and the plains of the Masai Mara.
+The huge herds of animals in the Great Migration reach the northern Serengeti in July and then proceed over the Grumeti River towards Kenya and the plains of the Masai Mara.
 Between late October and December, the millions of animals slowly start making their way back to the Serengeti, with the first rains expected in January.
-The calving season for the wildebeest is in January and February, another safari spectacle not to be missed.
+The wildebeest calving season occurs in January and February, another safari spectacle not to be missed.

-When considering booking a vacation to Tanzania, keep in mind the country’s position just south of the equator and that there are two rainy seasons.
+When considering booking a vacation to Tanzania, be aware of the country’s position just south of the equator and the presence of two rainy seasons.
 The short rains occur between late October and late December.
-Even though it is unpredictable, it shouldn’t hamper your safari of a lifetime to Tanzania.
+While unpredictable, they shouldn’t hinder your safari experience.

-The long rains in Tanzania happen between March and May and travellers can expect heavy downpours, high humidity and temperatures above 30 degrees Celsius.
-Your holiday to Tanzania can be impacted as some attractions, especially in Zanzibar, can be closed during this time.
+The long rains in Tanzania usually occur between March and May.
+Travelers can expect heavy downpours, high humidity, and temperatures above 30 degrees Celsius.
+This can affect your travel plans, as some attractions, especially in Zanzibar, may be closed during this time.

 Get in touch with our experienced consultants, dedicated to curating your ideal African safari.
 Let us guide you towards the perfect destination, ensuring your trip is nothing short of extraordinary.